+353-1-416-8900REST OF WORLD

 Table of Contents

 About the editors Acknowledgments Introduction Ouverture: Grounding Geoethics through Philosophical Analyses 1.
 The divergent philosophical and scientific accounts of the root of human ethics 2.
 Order and Place in Environmental Ethics and Aesthetics 3.
-Human-Nature Relations and Modern Culture Geoethics and the Anthropocene: Defining an Ethical Framework for Earth System Governance 4.
+The Relationship Between Human and Nature in Modern Culture Geoethics and the Anthropocene: Defining an Ethical Framework for Earth System Governance 4.
 Making Sense of the Anthropocene: Facts, Meanings, Implications 5.
 Etiology of the Ecological Crisis: Building New Perspectives for Human Progress Through Geoethics 6.
 Geoethics and the Anthropocene: Five Perspectives 7.
 Challenging Buzzideas: Global Challenge Phrases Undermining Ethical Action 8.
 From Biophilia to Geophilia: A Challenging but Necessary Expansion 9.
 Geoethics in the Anthropocene: Law as a game changer 10.
 Matters of Environmental Politics to Inform Geoethics 11.
 Geoethical Thinking as Geogovernance: A Geopolitical Theology Perspective 12.
 Historic Perspectives for Responsible Earth System Governance 13.
 Earth system governance: A governance perspective on geoethics Empowering the Geoscience-Society Interface with Geoethical Perspectives 14.
 Geoscience for Earth Stewardship, Sustainability and Human Well-being: A conceptual framework for integrating planet, prosperity and people 15.
 Geoscience-society interface: How to improve dialogue and build actions for the benefit of human communities 16.
 The Key Groups of Interest in Geoscience for Sustainability 17.
-Cultural and societal aspects and challenges in UNESCO Global Geoparks: Relevance and lessons from indigenous peoples in Latin American territories 18.
+Significance and Insights from Indigenous Communities in Latin America: Cultural and Societal Factors and Challenges in UNESCO Global Geoparks 18.
 Delivering Critical Raw Materials: Ecological, Ethical and Societal Issues 19.
 Critical Minerals and Rare Earths Elements: Ethical and Societal Considerations 20.
 The Future of Mining: Technical Progress and Its Implications 21.
 Strategic planning towards sustainable urban planning models?
 The case of municipal directors in Denmark 22.
 Multi-hazard analyses and their implications for the defense of society against natural phenomena 23.
 Responsible volcano risk management 24.
 Risk Communication in a Rapidly Evolving Environment: The Ethical and Societal Challenges Geoethics to Shape New Educational Models for Future Planetary Citizens 25.
 Geoscience Education: Changing Paradigms 26.
 A global geoscientific skills gap is threatening a sustainable future 27.
 Educating on Sustainable Development in Latin America: Lights and Shadows 28.
 Effective Strategies, Data, and Tools for Teaching Geoethics 29.
 Engaging the climate crisis with art

 Authors